fieldtrip/website/getting_started/besa.md

     freq = besa2fieldtrip('filename.tfc');

-## BESA Matlab toolbox
+## BESA MATLAB toolbox

 For some of the file formats, there happen to be two low-level conversion functions importers.
 FieldTrip comes with the low-level functions of itself, but there is also a BESA toolbox written by Karsten Hochstatter.
-The preferred method for using BESA2FIELDTRIP is to download the BESA toolbox and to add it to your Matlab path.
+The preferred method for using BESA2FIELDTRIP is to download the BESA toolbox and to add it to your MATLAB path.
 The conversion function will automatically detect and use it when available on your path.

 The BESA toolbox is maintained by [BESA](http://www.besa.de) and included in the FieldTrip release as \*_fieldtrip/external/besa._ for your convenience.

 ## Electrode information

-BESA electrode files can also be read into Matlab, using the **[ft_read_sens](/reference/ft_read_sens)** function.
+BESA electrode files can also be read into MATLAB, using the **[ft_read_sens](/reference/ft_read_sens)** function.
 They do not directly correspond to a core FieldTrip data structure, but you can add the electrode information to any FieldTrip data structure according to this:

     data = besa2fieldtrip(‘yourbesafile.avr’);
     data.elec = ft_read_sens(‘yourelectrodes.sfp’);